lsst/rtn-045/index.rst

 The second sub-section should always be "1.2 Define Functions and Parameters", if applicable.
 Globally defined utility functions, plotting defaults, or constants should be here.
 It is OK to rename the subsection to be more specific to the notebook, and/or to use sub-sub-sections like "1.2.1 Define global cosmological parameter values" or "1.2.2 Define a function to make an image cutout".
-It is OK to remove this sub-section if it is not being used.
+It is OK to remove sub-section 1.2 if it is not used.

+Section structure
+^^^^^^^^^^^^^^^^^

+For all sections after the first, use numbers for sections, sub-sections, and sub-sub-sections to enable referencing in support requests, e.g., "I'm having trouble with the second code cell in Section 2.3."

+Use section titles that actively describe what is being done, e.g., "2.2 Create a color-magnitude diagram" instead of "2.2 Plot", so that the auto-generated table of contents is easy to navigate.

 Tables and plots